NatassaV/myGames/README.md

 Into each, add PGDATABASE=<database_name_here>, with the correct database name for that environment (see /db/setup.sql for the database names).
 Double check that these .env files are .gitignored.

 An api to access reviews for a list of games, login and vote for reviews, leave a comment and vote for comments.
-Endpoints for voted not available yet.
+Endpoints for votes not available yet.
 Real signing up not available but coming soon!

 Login as happyamy2016 and leave you comment- make it witty :D

 Hosted on heroku : https://games-reviewed.herokuapp.com/api/categories